 Real Time Clock

 The system should receive real time (UTC) clock data from the GNSS.
-For back up purposes, the system should utilize a GNSS-updated (or manually synchronized) on-board clock (See Section 5.1.15), or provide an internal UTC time clock capability which is synchronized with the external input or may be manually initialized.
+For back up purposes, the system should utilize a GNSS-updated (or manually synchronized) on-board clock (See Section Error!
+Reference source not found.), or provide an internal UTC time clock capability which is synchronized with the external input or may be manually initialized.
 In the event of loss of the external input, the internal time clock should maintain UTC within a ±1 second accuracy over the duration of the flight.